farhankassam2/personalwebsite/README.md

 # personalwebsite

+**Update as of May 26, 2021: the website host shut down my account because I think they required paid accounts.
+So the website is down until further notice!**

 The following project comprises of the code that I have worked on over summer in creating my own website using HTML, CSS and JavaScript

 This was a great opportunity for me to learn and enhance my knowledge and skills of these three languages